-Working at the Transportation Security Administration (TSA) is unique opportunity to work for a quality government agency with approximately 50,000 employees and more than 450 locations across the U.S. A Transportation Security Officer (TSO) position comes with great benefits including, a 401k, medical and dental insurance, paid overtime on holidays and vacation days.
+Working at the Transportation Security Administration (TSA) is an unique opportunity to work for a quality government agency with approximately 50,000 employees and more than 450 locations across the U.S. A Transportation Security Officer (TSO) position comes with great benefits including, a 401k, medical and dental insurance, paid overtime on holidays and vacation days.

 What Is a Transportation Security Officer or TSA Agent?